Familymoon Trip to Maine, August 2009

 Kate takes the leap!

 Happy sisters!
-Morgan (now Dylan) & Talia grinning away at Acadia National Park, Wednesday 19 August 2009.
+Morgan (now Dylan) & Talia grinning away at Acadia National Park, From Wednesday 19 August 2009.

 These two former lovebirds, however, when together during those years were the reason this Familymoon Adventure happened.
 Kristina Katayama Bass & William Dudley Bass at Acadia National Park, Maine, on Wednesday the 19th of August 2009.